Veterinary Vertex

 Lisa Fortier:Fascinating.
 Do you get in wars with anybody in your family?

-Audrey Ruple:No, I think've.
+Audrey Ruple:No, I think I've.
 I mean I've trained my children to start with the borders.
-I think that then, how we sort out the interior pieces that's where the wars really break out is do you sort by color pattern or do you sort by the shape, like how many outie versus any spots on the piece?
+I think that then, how we sort out the interior pieces that's where the wars really break out is do you sort by color pattern or do you sort by the shape, like how many outie versus innie spots on the piece do you have?

-Lisa Fortier:do you?
-Have oh, haven't heard that one before.
+Lisa Fortier:oh, haven't heard that one before.
 It's almost always colors and patterns.
 My, my kids and I have to split time at the puzzle area.
 So, like early morning person, so I'll get up and do the border and then, you know, they'll get up and I'll be in the kitchen or something and then I'll see like, oh, the inside starts to come along, but the border didn't make any progress.
-How about you, janice?
+How about you, Janice?
 Are you an outie or an innie?

 Janice O'Brien:I think I'm a weird combination of the two.
 So what I do first, like when I open the puzzle box, is I'll sort all of the pieces into piles and those piles will be based on something like if it's like a pattern or a color or something, but, or it could be that they're edge pieces, but I always end up with these like piles of different types, and then of the piles, the edge pieces will get put together.
 First, yeah, and then towards the end, what Audrey was saying, like the Audi versus the Innie, like those will be like.
 When you get to like the really difficult, like you're in a random section of like sky, I'll be like oh, this one's got two outies right here, got to look for those.

 Sarah Wright:Yeah, it's always a pleasure reading your articles and just thank you again for being here today, just echoing what Lisa has said.
-We really appreciate articles and just thank you again for being here today, just echoing what Lisa has said.
 We really appreciate it.
-And to our listeners, you can read Janice and Audrey's article in Javma.
-I'm Sarah Wright at Lisa48.
+And to our listeners, you can read Janice and Audrey's article in JAVMA.
+I'm Sarah Wright at Lisa Fortier.
 Be on the lookout for next week's episode and don't forget to leave us a rating and review on Apple Podcasts or whatever platform you listen to.